HaroldF415/module_003_notes/generator_functions.md

 // Output: 2
 ```

-The first value passed into the `.next()` method of a `generator` function is lost because the `generator` function has not yet executed any code.
-When we call `.next()` on a `generator` function, it runs the `generator's` code until it reaches a `yield` expression, at which point it pauses execution and returns a value.
+The first line that we write after creating the `generatorObject` is the `.next()` method.
+The value that we insert there is lost during the first pass because the `generator` function has not yet executed any code.
+The second call to the `.next()` method on a `generator` object, will run the `generator`'s code until it reaches a `yield` keyword, at which point it pauses execution and returns a value.
 If you pass a value into the `.next()` method a second time, it will be available as the result of the current `yield` expression when the `generator` function is resumed.
-This is a convenient way to provide information to the `generator` function from outside its scope, allowing for its control flow and behavior.
+This is one way we can provide information to the `generator` function from outside its own scope, this will allow us to control its flow and behavior.

 <br>